-We run a programme of activities throughout the year for people with physical and sensory disabilities at The LookOut, Hyde Park.
+We run a programme of activities throughout the year for people with physical and learning disabilities at The LookOut Discovery Centre, Hyde Park.

 Uncover, discover and be inspired by the natural world!